Reference 06 — User data packing into the graph¶

 g.write(led, value);

 The published TLV reads the byte directly from g_dash.led_on at every fanout.
 If g_dash is updated between publish and subscriber-consume, the subscriber sees the new value.
-(Whether this is desired or a bug is application-dependent — usually you want a snapshot, in which case the explicit-copy form above is correct.)
+Whether that is the intent or a defect is application-dependent; where a snapshot is wanted, the explicit-copy form above is the correct one.

 For a multi-byte scalar (u32, f64) the same pattern applies; the protocol does not care about scalar size.

-A hardware register is just memory at a fixed address.
-Wrap it in a view and it becomes a libtracer vertex with zero-copy reads.
+A hardware register is memory at a fixed address.
+Wrapped in a view it becomes a libtracer vertex with zero-copy reads.

 constexpr std::uintptr_t GPIOA_IDR_ADDR = 0x40020010; // STM32F4 GPIOA input data register